CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

       flags
 SUBSECTIONS_VIA_SYMBOLS
 ```
-The reason for wrapping the static library into a framework was the necessary include of `GoogleMaps.bundle` which needs to be copied to the target in order the library to work correctly with its resources.
+The reason for wrapping the static library into a framework was the necessary inclusion of `GoogleMaps.bundle` which needed to be copied to the target in order for the library to work correctly with its resources.

 Now, let's try to run the same command on the static library archive.
 As an example we can use again one of the Xcode's libraries located at `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/iphoneos/libswiftCompatibility50.a` path.
 From the library extension we can immediately say the library is static.
 Running the `otool -hv libswiftCompatibility50.a` just confirms that the `filetype` is `OBJECT`.